-2. Free guided Snowshoeing – If you are a non skier consider a 90 minute guided snowshoeing tour of the Deschutes National Forest instead.
+2. Free guided Snowshoeing – If you are a non-skier consider a 90 minute guided snowshoeing tour of the Deschutes National Forest instead.
 It’s easy to snowshoe and anyone 8 years or older can do it.
-This kid friendly activity is free through the US Forest Service up on Mt.
+This kid-friendly activity is free through the US Forest Service up on Mt.
 Bachelor.
-During your tour you will learn about winter ecology at Mt.
+During your tour, you will learn about winter ecology at Mt.
 Bachelor and the geology of Central Oregon, the Deschutes National Forest watershed, and the plants and animals found throughout the area.
 You will need to wear snow boots and other warm winter clothing.
 These tours start at 10 AM on Saturdays.
-You check-in 10-15 minutes prior to time of tour at the USFS snowshoe hut just outside the Guest Services building in West Village at Mt.
+You check-in 10-15 minutes prior to the time of the tour at the USFS snowshoe hut just outside the Guest Services building in West Village at Mt.
 Bachelor ski resort.

 3. Ice skating in Sunriver.
 The Sunriver ice rink is open from mid-November through the end of March and is an exciting activity for vacationers and locals alike.
 If ice-skating is not your forte, the rink offers a viewing room with a cozy fireplace so you can watch your friends and family skate to their hearts’ content.
 This is a fairly cheap family activity!

 Cafe Sinatra – This place was fantastic!
 This will be our go-to place for breakfast in Sunriver from now on!
 Other than my crepe being a tiny portion I love everything about it.
 I just figured when I order the crepes that it would be more than just one of them.
 My $8 mistake.
 It’s a cute place.
 They give everyone toast and it’s a cinnamon toast that’s REAL good.
 They did not have kids meals but they have some large plates that are good for splitting.